Campus and community support and resources

 Police Silent Witness Program by calling 214-SMU-2TIP or online.

 SMU urges students to call for a security escort:

 Giddy-Up offers free rides on campus from 7 p.m. to 3 a.m. during the

-SMU Rides provides service 24 hours a day with an SMU ID; the full cost
+SMU Rides provides rides off and on campus 24 hours a day; the full cost

 SMU issues crime alerts

 by campus email if the University believes that an alleged perpetrator may pose a continuing or serious threat to the community or that the alert will aid in the prevention of similar crimes in the future.
 Crime alerts also are posted on the SMU Police website.

 Annual Security and Fire Safety Report, available at smu.edu/CleryReport, includes

 # # #